 The beauty of digital marketing is that you can have those answers, and all the necessary tools that will allow you to receive the data, and create structured experiments faster and more cost effectively than ever before.
 However, the discipline to be able to do that is difficult to find.

 In conclusion, if you haven’t successfully been able to create a working customer factory, you should not increase your ads budget.
 If you find someone who knows how to do this, are if you are willing to spend the smallest amount of money possible, and until you have worked out how to deliberately buy a customer at a profit, only then do you increase your marketing budget.

-If you would like us to help you with this, click here to book a brainstorming session or a lean canvas session with us, and we will unpack the leverage points within your business and look into building you your own customer factory.
+If you would like us to help you with this, click here to book a brainstorming session or a lean canvas session with us via our Connect Page, and we will unpack the leverage points within your business and look into building you your own customer factory.